‹ Back to Curriculum

 Secondary Social Studies

-Welcome to the secondary Social Studies curriculum.
+Welcome to the Kativik Ilisarniliriniq Social Studies curriculum for Secondary students.
 This information page includes an overview of the curriculum and important information about the program structure, assessment and materials available.

 1. Program Overview